GSA/digitalgov.gov/content/services/service_18f.md

 title: "18F"

 # Keep it short — should be no longer than 10 words.
+deck: "We help government agencies fix technical problems, build products, and improve how government serves the public through technology."
 summary: "We help government agencies fix technical problems, build products, and improve how government serves the public through technology."